hard-nett/docs/docs/guides/nodes/faq.md

 ## What is the incentive to stake?
 Each member of a validator's staking pool earns different types of reward:

-1. Block rewards: Native tokens of applications (e.g. TERP on the Cosmos Hub) run by validators are inflated to produce block provisions.
-These provisions exist to incentivize TERP holders to bond their stake.
-Non-bonded TERP are diluted over time.
+1. Block rewards: Native tokens of applications (e.g. `$TERP` on the Cosmos Hub) run by validators are inflated to produce block provisions.
+These provisions exist to incentivize `$TERP` holders to bond their stake.
+Non-bonded `$TERP` are diluted over time.
 Transaction fees: The Cosmos Hub maintains an allow list of tokens that are accepted as fee payment.
 The initial fee token is the atom.
 This total reward is divided among validators' staking pools according to each validator's weight.
 Then, within each validator's staking pool the reward is divided among delegators in proportion to each delegator's stake.
 A commission on delegators' reward is applied by the validator before it is distributed.